-This course introduces the student to the disciplines of operations research and management science and their application to business, military and administrative problems.
-Topics include linear programming, integer programming, networks, an introduction to algorithms and complexity and various topics in stochastic operations research.
+This course continues the study of the disciplines of operations research and management science and their application to business, military and administrative problems.
+Topics include linear programming, integer programming, networks and computer simulation.
 As is the case in the prerequisite course, emphasis is on application and each topic is introduced and motivated by a specific management issue or problem.

-Prerequisite - Quantitative Methods I
+Prerequisite: Quantitative Methods I